vl-dud/mlflow-easy-deploy/README.md

+# MLflow Easy Deploy

-# Docker Compose Setup for MLflow Tracking Server
+## Docker Compose Setup for MLflow Tracking Server

 This Docker Compose configuration is designed to create a development environment that includes the following services:

+- **MLflow Server**: An open-source platform for managing the end-to-end machine learning lifecycle.
 - **Minio**: An open-source object storage server compatible with Amazon S3.
 - **MySQL**: A popular relational database management system.
-- **MLflow Server**: An open-source platform for managing the end-to-end machine learning lifecycle.
+- **Ofelia**: A modern and low footprint job scheduler for docker environments.

 ## Prerequisites